jmadibekov/me/README.md

 ## Contributing

 Do feel free to raise an issue or contribute your own idea.
-I would be happy to hear your creative thoughts :)
+I would be happy to hear your creative thoughts.